amjadraza/langchain-streamlit-docker-template/README.md

 - Docker Support
 - Deployment on Streamlit
 - Deployment on Google Cloud App Engine
+- Deployment on Google Cloud using `Cloud Run`

 This repo contains an `main.py` file which has a template for a chatbot implementation.